 This tour also includes access to St Mark’s Terrace, not included in the standard admission ticket.

 Visit St Marks’ Basilica

-Its facade has several archways, decorated with elaborately carved details that made it look as if it was covered in lace.
+Its facade has several archways decorated with elaborately carved details that make it look as if it was covered in lace.